 Make sure you read the details of which bureaus these services report to, and check which scoring models factor in these programs at all.
 For example, while newer FICO models can factor in reported rent payments, older—and most commonly-used—FICO models do not.

-Building Healthy Credit Habits
+6. Build Healthy Credit Habits

 It may be a long process, but once you manage to access credit, use it responsibly.
 If you can establish a good credit score, getting approved for any new line of credit is much more simple.
 For the most effective long-term solution, focus on getting your credit score to a “very good” range of 740 or above.